12 jurors about to decide Derek Chauvin's fate after closing arguments

 Blackwell said the 46th witness was testifying to them before they got there and will testify when they're deliberating.
 "That witness is "common sense," he said.

-"It is so simple that a child could understand it," Blackwell.
-"In fact a child did," a reference to a 9-year-old girl who stood nearby and said to police, " 'Get off of him.' "
+"It is so simple that a child could understand it," Blackwell said.
+"In fact, a child did," a reference to a 9-year-old girl who stood nearby and said to police, " 'Get off of him.' "

 The prosecutor asked rhetorically, "How is that a reasonable exercise in the use of force?
 You can believe your eyes.
 It was what it was.
 It was homicide. ...
 There is no excuse for police abuse."

-Nelson implored the jurors to look at the totality of the evidence, Nelson cited expert witness Dr. Martin Tobin's rebuttal of a defense expert who said carbon monoxide was a possible factor in Floyd's death.
+Nelson implored the jurors to look at the totality of the evidence.
+He cited prosecution witness Dr. Martin Tobin's rebuttal of a defense expert who said carbon monoxide was a possible factor in Floyd's death.
 Tobin testified it wasn't possible, because Floyd's blood was 98% oxygenated.
 However, Nelson pointed out the testimony of paramedics who gave Floyd oxygen, which explains the reoxygenation of his blood.

 "Take the time and make an honest assessment of the facts of this case," he said.
-"We have to be intellectually honest about the evidence; we have to present it in an intellectually cohesive manner. ...
-I submit to you the state has failed to meet hits burden of proof beyond a reasonable doubt."
+"We have to be intellectually honest about the evidence; we have to present it in an intellectually cohesive manner."

 The defense attorney challenged another part of Tobin's testimony, when the doctor said Floyd used a knuckle against a squad tire to counter the prone position and be better able to breathe.
 Nelson said that act lasted but a second and came while Floyd was on his side.